“The Industrial Internet”

 The Internet of Things is in its infancy but growing rapidly and will encompass some 50 billion things by 2020.
 As technical experts rapidly construct global networks of connected things, policymakers are working to keep pace by eliminating digital trade barriers and building a strong global network of supportive rules and policies.
 If they can manage to get unnecessary government requirements out of the way, networks of things can achieve great things for people around the globe—driving innovation and economic growth, improving living standards, and supporting good jobs.

-Edward Gerwin, Jr. is the President of Trade Guru LLC.
+Ed Gerwin is a lawyer, trade consultant, and President of Trade Guru LLC.